YolkedDev/YolkBot/README.md

 - Classes and functions should have comments describing their purpose at the beginning of the declaration.
 - Use inline comments sparingly.
 - When refering to the YolkBot instance, use `bot` instead of `client`.
+- Use f-strings for formatting strings.
+Double quotes are prefered.
+- For the purposes of the help command, please give all commands a `description`.
+A `brief` should also be used to indicate command call requirements.

 If you're using a linter or autoformatter, please use `autopep8`.
 If you're using VSCode, you can find an example config below:
 ```json